sgsbucket/animan-doc/docs/renderman/intro.md

 import { Screenshot, ScreenshotMark } from "../../src/components/Screenshot"

 ## What is Renderman
 Renderman is a companion app to Animan.
-It runs on one or several local "Render PC(s)" controlled by your Studio to export production video, preview images, and thumbnails of resources and shots as instructed by Animan.
+It runs on one or several local "Render PC(s)" controlled by your Studio to export production video, preview images, and thumbnails of Resources and Shots as instructed by Animan.

 ## Installation